pwillia7/Text_Bookmarklet/README.md

 - **Split Note Pane**: Split notes into multiple panes for side-by-side comparison or multitasking.
 - **Reorder Notes**: Drag and drop notes in the list to reorder them.
 - **Save and Load Notes**: Save your notes to a hidden textarea, which acts as a database.
 Load your notes from this database.
 - **Checkbox Support**: Add interactive checkboxes within your notes.
+Type `[]` for an unchecked box, or `[x]` for a checked box.
 - **Color Customization**: Set custom colors for note titles and backgrounds.
 - **Reordering Split Panes**: Rearrange the order of split note panes.
 - **Save as Text File**: Export individual notes as text files.
 - **Copy/Paste HTML Support**: Copy and paste HTML content directly into notes.
+- **Toggle Sidebar and Top Pane**: Use buttons to hide/show the sidebar and top pane for more focused note-taking.
+- **Auto Save Feature**: Automatically saves notes to the hidden textarea database at regular intervals.
+- **Help Overlay**: Accessible guide and tips for using the bookmarklet's features.

 ## Installation